 - 1. To create an effective learning and teaching environment for students and faculty where the primary focus is Student Learning Outcomes. - 2.
-To recruit qualified, culturally sensitive instructors who remain current in their disciplines and philosophies of teaching. - 3.
-To provide Student Services which are considerate of our students' diverse lifestyles.

-- 4. To engage faculty and staff in continuous institutional assessment to improve Student Learning Outcomes. - 5.
+To recruit qualified instructors who remain current in their disciplines and philosophies of teaching. - 3.
+To provide Student Services which are considerate of our students' needs. - 4.
+To engage faculty and staff in continuous institutional assessment to improve Student Learning Outcomes. - 5.
 To provide up-to-date facilities, technology and instructional resources to support student learning. - 6.
-To empower students to master General Education competencies, acquire professional skills, earn applied degrees and a certificate critical to employment and lifelong learning. - 7.
-To encourage students to participate in Service Learning as a means of contributing to the common good. - 8.
-To treat all students, faculty and staff with respect regardless of age, origin, religion, education, culture, income strata, sexual orientation, race and gender.
+To empower students to master General Education competencies, acquire professional skills, earn applied degrees, certificates or credentials critical to employment and lifelong learning.